loda-lang/loda-programs/programs/oeis/list2.md

 * [A269822](http://oeis.org/A269822) ([L06 program](269/A269822.asm)): Number of n X 1 0..4 arrays with some element plus some horizontally, diagonally, antidiagonally or vertically adjacent neighbor totalling four exactly once.
 * [A269878](http://oeis.org/A269878) ([L20 program](269/A269878.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 43", based on the 5-celled von Neumann neighborhood.
 * [A269895](http://oeis.org/A269895) ([L05 program](269/A269895.asm)): Number of n X 1 0..6 arrays with some element plus some horizontally or vertically adjacent neighbor totalling six exactly once.
+* [A269906](http://oeis.org/A269906) ([L103 program](269/A269906.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
+* [A269908](http://oeis.org/A269908) ([L114 program](269/A269908.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A269910](http://oeis.org/A269910) ([L12 program](269/A269910.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A269912](http://oeis.org/A269912) ([L23 program](269/A269912.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A270059](http://oeis.org/A270059) ([L08 program](270/A270059.asm)): Number of distinct digits needed to write n in all bases >= 2.